MustafaJafar/pipeline-technical-roadmap/02_dcc_apps_apis.md

 Artists can interact with programs using **UI** "User Interface"

-Developers can interact with programs using **API** "Application Programming Interface" which defines how to interact with a certain program via coding.
+Developers can interact with programs using **API** "Application Programming Interface" which is a set of definitions and protocols to build and integrate application software.
+In other words, it defines how to interact with a certain program via coding.

 Example:<br>
 You can write a python code that interacts with Maya via Maya API. <br>